yanncauchepin/OptimizationCVRP/README.md

 ## To do list ##

-- [ ] Translate code in english.
 - [ ] Add a summary in README.
 - [ ] Check and rename dataset files.
+Adapt name in report.
-- [ ] Check report.
+- [ ] Translate pseudo code in report in english.
 - [ ] Define a metadata for input in README.
-- [ ] Handle the print of usage in case of dataset failure.
 - [ ] Generate an ouput.txt file to stock the results.